Symptom of anxiety can include one or more of these:

 • Wide fluctuation of blood sugar levels,

-• Waking up several times during the night, may feel the worst when he or she wakes up,
+• Waking up several times during the night, may feel the worst when you wake up,

 • Dry mouth, flushed face and skin, excessive perspiration,